 We did not put our survey in a Facebook treatment-free beekeeping group as any discussion of treatments is forbidden.
 Despite that, several respondents indicated that they do not use any chemicals to treat varroa mites.

 See our article What Is Treatment-Free Beekeeping?
 (A Controversial Topic) for more information.

 Nearly 90% of those surveyed said they use chemical treatments to control varroa mites.
 Only 10% do not use chemicals.

-How Do Beekeepers Decided When To Treat For Varroa?
+How Do Beekeepers Decide When To Treat For Varroa?

-Beekeeping guides typically advise to chemically treat hives only when varroa mite infestation exceeds certain thresholds.
-Doing so limits to bees’ exposure to the chemicals and reduces chemical build up in wax and food stores, including honey.
+Beekeeping guides typically advise chemically treating hives only when varroa mite infestation exceeds certain thresholds.
+Doing so limits the bees’ exposure to the chemicals and reduces chemical build-up in wax and food stores, including honey.

 We have often treated our hives based on the calendar rather than mite counts because of these limitations.
 We wondered if we were alone.

 We are clearly not alone.

 Only 17.5% of respondents base their decision to treat for varroa solely on mite counts.